johnwcowan/r7rs-work/ProcessesCowan.md

 Creates a process-runner, an opaque object with which newly created processes can be registered.
 The procedure *proc* is invoked on the process runner.
-When *proc* returns, `with-process-runner` waits for all registered processes to terminate and then returns a list of the processes in arbitrary order.
+When *proc* returns, `with-process-runner` waits for all registered processes to terminate and then returns a list of the process objects in arbitrary order.

 A process is registered by specifying a `runner` key in the setup dictionary whose value is the process-runner.
 Unless the `group` key specifies otherwise,